What is the evidence that stem cell treatment is safe?

 - Stem cells undergo expansion to produce increased cell numbers and improve efficacy.

-- Patients will receive multiple injections of adipose-derived stem cells into their arthritic joint or tendon
+- Patients will receive two injections of adipose-derived stem cells into their arthritic joint or tendon

 - Conditions may require orthopaedic intervention prior to stem cell therapy.